Understanding Photobiomodulation: Indications, Benefits, and Applications in Oncology

 To know !
 The healing powers of photobiomodulation have been demonstrated thanks to the conquest of space, this technique having been used in space to compensate for slowed healing of wounds in weightlessness.

-With such effects, photobiomodulation was quickly also used in sports recovery after exercise, especially in top athletes, like other approaches, such as cryotherapy.
+With such effects, photobiomodulation was quickly also used in sports recovery following exercise, especially in top athletes, like other approaches, such as cryotherapy.
 Its interest in the medical field is more recent, but photobiomodulation is potentially beneficial in different circumstances, in dermatology, in neurodegenerative diseases and in cancers.

 Read also – The impact of cancer treatments on women’s quality of life